t16ing/env2/README.md

 ## What is `env2`

-The `env2` is my personal configurations for Linux Desktop and Shell Terminal environment.
+The `env2` is my personal configurations for Linux Gnome Desktop and Shell Terminal environment.

 It also includes extra features and utilities.